tytydraco/KTweak/README.md

 ### net.ipv4.tcp_syncookies: 1 --> 0
 This tunable, when enabled, prevents denial of service attacks by allowing connection ACKs to be tracked.
 However, this is more-or-less unnecessary for a mobile device.
 It is more applicable for servers.
 Disable it.

-### vm.compact_unevictable_allowed: 1 --> 0
-Do not allow compaction of unevictable pages.
-With this set to 1, more compactions can happen at the cost of small page fault stalls.
-Turn this off to compact less but avoid aforementioned stalls.

 ### vm.dirty_background_ratio: 5 --> 10
 Start writing back dirty pages (pages that have been modified but not yet written to the disk) asynchronously at 10% memory dirtied instead of 5%.
 Writing dirty pages back too early can be inefficient and overutilize the storage device.